Subscribe to updates

 Revised agenda published 28 Jan 2026, Governance and Audit Committee - Thursday, 29th January, 2026 6.30 pm

-The Governance and Audit Committee of South Holland Council is scheduled to convene on Thursday, 29 January 2026.
-The meeting's agenda includes a review of the external audit's year-end report for 2024/2025, an update on the council's risk management, and a discussion on the proposed treasury management policies for 2026/27.
+The Governance and Audit Committee of South Holland Council was scheduled to meet on Thursday, 29 January 2026.
+The meeting's agenda included a review of the external auditor's year-end report, proposed treasury management strategies for 2026/27, and updates on internal audit progress and risk management.

 External Audit Year End Report 2024/2025

-The committee is set to consider the External Audit Year End Report for 2024/2025, provided by KPMG.
-This report follows up on a previous progress report presented in November 2025 and will detail the findings of the audit of South Holland District Council's consolidated financial statements.
-The report is expected to cover the council's arrangements for securing value for money, including financial sustainability, governance, and improvements in economy, efficiency, and effectiveness.
-It will also highlight any performance improvement observations identified during the audit.
+The committee was scheduled to consider the External Audit Year End Report for 2024/2025, provided by KPMG.
+This report, which follows up on a previous progress report, was expected to detail findings from the audit of South Holland District Council's financial statements.
+The report was anticipated to cover the council's arrangements for securing value for money, including financial sustainability, governance, and improvements in economy, efficiency, and effectiveness.
+It was also expected to highlight any performance improvement observations.

-Draft Treasury Management Policy Statement, Strategy, Minimum Revenue Provision Policy, and Annual Investment Strategy 2026/27
+Draft Treasury Management Policy Statement, Strategy, and Annual Investment Strategy 2026/27

 Internal Audit Progress Report – January 2026

-The committee will receive an update on internal audit activity as of January 2026 from the Head of Internal Audit for Lincolnshire County Council.
-This report will summarise the status of ongoing internal audits, provide a performance dashboard, and discuss planning and resourcing.
-It will also highlight any overdue management actions.
-The report indicates that 62.5% of the internal audit plan has been completed by the end of quarter three, with no immediate concerns regarding delivery or staffing.
+The committee was scheduled to receive an update on internal audit activity as of January 2026.
+The report from the Head of Internal Audit for Lincolnshire County Council was expected to summarise the progress of live audit reviews, provide a performance dashboard, and discuss planning and resourcing.
+It was noted that 62.5% of the audit plan was completed by the end of quarter three, with no immediate concerns regarding delivery or staffing.
+The report also highlighted a low response rate to post-audit feedback questionnaires, indicating a potential lack of management engagement with the internal audit service.

 Q2 Risk Report 2025/26